 Nursery [ 2 Months - 2 Years ] - Nursery care is available during both worship services and Sunday School.

 Treehouse Worship provides an age-appropriate scriptural message focused on grades K-2nd graders (often referred to as Children's Church).
-Children preferably check in and receive their security tag from the Children's Department before service, then they are invited to Treehouse by the pastor at the end of the worship portion of the service.
-The 5th and 6th graders are encouraged to attend the entire worship services with their parents.
+Children preferably check in and receive their security tag from the Children's Department before service, then they are invited to Treehouse by the pastor at the end of the worship portion of the service; those children can be picked up after service in the Children's Department.

 Preschool [ 2 Years - 4 Years ] -During worship service Crestwood Children's Ministry offers "Lil" Treehouse Worship for preschool children 2 years old to 4 years old.
 Preschoolers will worship through song, a bible story, and memory verse motions, for a fun and energetic worship experience.

 Crestwood also welcomes children with special needs, offering a separate class with specially trained staff members specialized in the care and instruction of your children.

 First Time?
 The Children's Check-in Desk is located through the side doors of foyer in the sanctuary or the entry doors to the right of the main sanctuary building.
 Please plan on a minute or two to fill out a new visitor cards, so we can get you and your child into our system so that you may receive a name tag for your child and a pick-up tag for yourself.

 Why a Treehouse?

 The treehouse represents families coming together and spiritually living out Deuteronomy 6.
 The door is always open, because we are open to the community and encourage everyone to join us.
 The treehouse represents a place for all Crestwood children and families to come and worship together and grow spiritually.
 Deuteronomy 6:7